The Disability Benefits Appeals Process: Reconsideration

 If you have applied for Social Security Disability (SSD) benefits, there is a pretty good chance that your application will be denied your first time applying.
 But don't worry, because you are not the only one.
 Approximately 43 percent of all applicants are denied SSD benefits on their first try.

 If your claim for benefits has been denied, the question becomes, what do I do now?
-This is when an experienced disability benefits lawyer can help guide you through the appeals process and build a strong case so that you receive the benefits that you need.
+This is when a qualified disability benefits lawyer in Phoenix can help guide you through the appeals process and build a strong case so that you receive the benefits that you need.

 Call 1-800-503-2000 to speak with a representative today.